oroinc/platform/src/Oro/Bundle/ImapBundle/README.md

 Dependencies
 ------------

-"zendframework/zend-mail": "2.1.*"
+"zendframework/zend-mail": "2.1.5"

+Notes:
-Notes: We cannot use more recent version of zend-mail because besimple/soap-bundle uses it as well and requires 2.1.* version.
+- We cannot use more recent version of zend-mail because *besimple/soap* uses it as well and requires 2.1.* version.
+- Also we have to use version 2.1.5 due an issue with *binary* content transfer encoding in version 2.1.6.

 Usage
 -----